blackhalomotorcycleclub/exifnibbler/README.md

-EXIF Data Extractor and Converter
+Script to extract EXIF and show human-readable format
-This repository contains three PowerShell scripts that can be used to extract EXIF data from pictures, convert it to a human-readable format, and display it.

 ExtractAndConvert.ps1
 The ExtractAndConvert.ps1 script extracts EXIF data from all pictures in a specified directory and saves it as CSV text to a file.